-Your Charter Flight & Hotel Package includes:
+Your Charter Flight and Hotel Package includes:

 - One night's pre-expedition hotel accommodation in Buenos Aires with breakfast (Note: The number of guests per room is the same as cabin occupancy on the ship.
 Due to limited availability, travelers who reserve a suite on board are accommodated in standard rooms at the hotel.
-Triple rooms may not be available.) - Group flight departing from Buenos Aires' domestic airport (Aeroparque/AEP) to Ushuaia, and returning to Buenos Aires' international airport (Ezeiza/EZE)
+Triple rooms may not be available.) - Group flight departing from Buenos Aires' domestic airport (Aeroparque/AEP) to Ushuaia, and returning to Buenos Aires' international airport (Ezeiza/EZE) - · Group transfer from hotel to airport in Buenos Aires - Group transfer from Ushuaia airport to the ship, and return (Note: Transfer on arrival in Buenos Aires from airport to hotel at the beginning of the journey is not included.
+Please make your way to the included hotel.)